WXRIW/Lyricify-App/docs/Lyricify 4/CustomClient/Readme.md

    Check `I understand and agree with Spotify's Developer Terms of Service and Design Guidelines`； Click `Save`.
 ![](pic/Demo-Pic03.png)
-4. Click `Settings` at thhe right top corner.
+1. Click `Settings` at the right top corner.
-5. Now you can see your Client ID，Click `View client secret` to show the Client secret. `Client ID` and `Client Secret` are needed in future steps.
+2. Now you can see your Client ID，Click `View client secret` to show the Client secret. `Client ID` and `Client Secret` are needed in future steps.
 ![](pic/Demo-Pic04.png)

-## Works on Lyricify Mobile
+## Works on Lyricify
 1. If you have already logged Spotify in Lyricify, then you will need to log it out first.
 2. Click `Configure Custom API Client` in welcome page's left bottom corner.
 ![](pic/Demo-Pic05_en-US.png)